romenjelly/bevy_debug_grid/CONTRIBUTING.md

 - Check that examples run as expected
   - The compiler cannot catch everything when working with a game engine, some updates may change logic / expected behavior
   - In the case where examples don't behave as expected, engine debug logs are often helpful
+- Check that the project still compiles for WASM (Web Assembly)
+  - Install the `wasm32-unknown-unknown` target by running `rustup target add wasm32-unknown-unknown`
+  - Compile the project with `cargo build --target wasm32-unknown-unknown`

 **Thank You!**